bnosac/sentencepiece/README.md

 - build a Byte Pair Encoding (BPE), Unigram, Char or Word model
 - apply the model to encode text
 - apply the model to decode ids back to text
-- download pretrained sentencepiece models built on Wikipedia (under construction)
+- download pretrained sentencepiece models built on Wikipedia

 ## Installation